How Best To Use Commercial and Home Gym Flooring

 Garage Gym Conversion

 Use your garage for more than just storing your car.
 A garage is one of the most popular options when creating a home gym.
 Due to the solid flooring, the foundation of a garage is already suitable for heavy gym equipment and machinery.
 Rubber is a great material for garage gym flooring as it’s robust and easy to clean.
+You can build a garage on a budget; you don't have to spend a ton of money to create an efficient personal workout space.

 Outdoor Home Gym

-If you’re short on space in your home and need an alternative way to build a gym, an outdoor home gym is the most obvious option.
+If you’re short on space in your home and need an alternative way to build an outdoor home gym is the most obvious option.
 Design a purpose-built outdoor gym and create your own oasis.
 If you’re looking to do more dance and yoga, a Sprung wood flooring would be perfect in your gym.
 Whereas, weight lifting and HIIT workouts are more suited to rubber tiles or rolls.

 Create your dream commercial gym and support members on their fitness goals.
 The right gym flooring provides grip and traction for users.
 Use different colours to design fitness areas within your gym to break up the facility.